jesse-d-marder/clustering-project/README.md

 | delinquent_years  |  years delinquent   |

 ### Project Plan

 For this project I followed the data science pipeline:

 Planning: I established the goals for this project and the relevant questions I wanted to answer.
+I used the results from my exploration to guide completion of this project.
+I followed similar steps as previous projects and used the Trello board from the Zillow regression project as a guide.

 Acquire: The data for this project is from a SQL Database called 'zillow' located on a cloud server.
 The wrangle.py script is used to query the database for the required data tables and returns the data in a Pandas DataFrame.
 This script also saves the DataFrame to a .csv file for faster subsequent loads.
 The script will check if the zillow_2017.csv file exists in the current directory and if so will load it into memory, skipping the SQL query.